fmrosa/newreg/README.md

 - if it has a number
 - if it has dashes

-only non-std library used was wget so
+Only non-std library used was wget so before using:

-# pip3 install wget
+> pip3 install wget

 and then to use it:

-# python3 download_domains.py
+> python3 download_domains.py

 then

-# python3 add_domains_db.py
+> python3 add_domains_db.py

-this will create a file on a /data folder that is named like %YYYY%mm%dd.csv.
+this will create a file on a /data folder that is named like **%YYYY%mm%dd.csv**.
 All other files that were used to create the csv are deleted after processing